Household Sprites

 The sprites make this lady’s doors so squeaky that she decides to begin entering her apartment through a window.
 Fortunately, she lives on the 1st floor, so the chair is a completely lobvious stand in for stairs.

-There are sprites that conveniently live in your hair and make you fall asleep.
-Quite the unfortunate thing to happen whilst cooking.
+Some house sprites conveniently live in your hair and make you fall asleep.
+Quite an unfortunate thing to happen whilst you’re cooking.

 Some of them live in vinegar bottles and, if you’re not careful, can easily infest your salads.
 Be extremely careful when you run out of vinegar and decide to borrow some from your neighbour!